-Available capacity for the management of residual waste has been highlighted in the WARR Strategy 2014-21 as a key issue due to the diminishing supply of approved landfill capacity in the Sydney Metropolitan Area.
+Available capacity for the management of residual waste has been highlighted in the WARR Strategy 2013-21 as a key issue due to the diminishing supply of approved landfill capacity in the Sydney Metropolitan Area.
 In order to address this capacity shortfall, NSROC councils had recognised that the availability of waste treatment capacity is critical to meeting this demand. is.
 The regional processing and disposal contract signed by five of the region's councils has helped guarantee sufficient residual waste to support the establishment of a Mechanical Biological Treatment (MBT) plant operated by Veolia at Woodlawn in southern NSW.
-In addition, that contract requires Veolia to construct two facilities to convert waste into refuse-derived fuel.
+In addition, that contract requires Veolia to construct a facility to convert waste into Refuse Derived Fuel.